First order devices, hybrid memristors, and the frontiers of nonlinear circuit theory: First order devices

 \subsection{Examples}

-{\bf Example 1.} Our first example attempts to illustrate how the use of fully nonlinear characteristics may allow for simplified descriptions of certain devices.
-Specifically, we will provide an accurate description of a Josephson junction by means of a fully nonlinear memcapacitor, which accounts for all parasitic effects, connected in parallel to a nonlinear inductor (cf.\ Figure \ref{fig-joseph} below).
+{\bf Example 1.} Our first example attempts to illustrate how the use of fully nonlinear characteristics allows for simplified device descriptions.
+Specifically, we will provide an accurate description of a Josephson junction by means of a fully nonlinear memcapacitor, which accounts for all parasitic effects, connected in parallel to a nonlinear inductor (cf.\ Figure \ref{fig-joseph}).